jangorecki/shinyBI/inst/shinyBI/source.md

 Source data
 ========================================================

 To load source data to **shinyBI** you should create `data.table` object named `DT` before `shinyBI()` call.
 You should already convert fields to appropriate data types.
 In case of using *binary search* `data.table` feature in pivot you need also setkey on `DT`.
 Factor fields were not tested, you may use character type instead.
-If no `DT` `data.table` object will be prepared before `shinyBI()` call app will use example data of CRAN rstudio mirror logs.
+If no `DT` `data.table` object will be prepared before `shinyBI()` call then app will use sample dataset of RStudio CRAN mirror logs (617k rows).

 1. Load data from csv: